FREQUENTLY ASKED QUESTIONS

 The Interstate 526 bridge (accessible from interstate 26) will remain open, however it is about a 20 mile trip from downtown Charleston to the race start via this route.

 The boat shuttle is also an option- you may purchase a ticket with your registration.
-Purchasers who register by Jan.
-15, 2018 will have a boat icon on their bib.
-Purchasers that do not have the boat icon on their bib will be on a list at the dock.
+Purchaser’s names will be on a list at the dock.
 The boat shuttle leaves from the Fountain Walk Dock next to the SC Aquarium (although nearby, this dock is not the one behind the Aquarium) and takes you to Patriots Point.
 A shuttle bus will transport you from Patriots Point to Coleman Blvd. approximately one-half mile from the start.

 From the South, take Highway 17 North over the Cooper River Bridges to 526 Business (not interstate 526, which goes to North Charleston), which is a right turn.
 This road runs into Coleman Blvd (703) at Sea Island Shopping Center, about 3/4 mile East of the start. (a right on Coleman Blvd.)